 The cervix is the narrow, low part that extends to the vagina.

-It occurs mainly in women during the reproductive stages, but does not cause any serious danger to health.
+It occurs mainly in women during the reproductive stages but does not cause any danger to health.

-Nowadays they are quite common and can be found more in women whose skin of the cervical area is thin.
+Nowadays, they are pretty standard and can be found more in women whose skin of the cervical area is thin.
 It is related to chronic cervicitis, which is a long-term cervical infection.

-Most often they occur when the stratified squamous epithelium of the ectocervix (to the vagina) grows over the simple cylindrical epithelium of the endocervix (into the uterus).
-This tissue growth can block the cervical crypts (subdermal pockets usually 2-10 mm in diameter), trapping the cervical mucus inside the crypts.
+They often occur when the stratified squamous epithelium of the ectocervix (to the vagina) grows over the simple cylindrical epithelium of the endocervix (into the uterus).
+This tissue growth can block the cervical crypts (subdermal pockets usually 2-10 mm in diameter), trapping the cervical mucus inside the tombs.

-The Naboth cyst also has are known by other names, such as:
+The Naboth cyst also has been known by other names, such as: